Life insurance for single parents

 Term life insurance

-The best type of life insurance for single parents is term life insurance.
-Term policies are flexible, easy to understand, and affordable.
+The best type of life insurance for most single parents is term life insurance.
+Term life policies are flexible, easy to understand, and affordable.
+With term life insurance, you can set up the term to last until your child reaches adulthood or until your debts are paid off.

-A 35-year-old parent who doesn't smoke and only has one or two minor health conditions can buy a $1 million, 20-year term life insurance policy for $42 to $52 per month, according to Policygenius data.
+A 30-year-old parent who doesn't smoke and only has one or two minor health conditions can buy a 20-year term life insurance policy with a $1 million payout for $28 to $36 per month, according to Policygenius data.

 Whole life insurance